 Client Choice is a method of distribution that offers many degrees of choice which take into consideration your agency's available resources of time, space, and volunteers.
-To request more information regarding a Client Choice Pantry, please contact IFB 208-336-9643, or look at the IFB website on the Agency Zone page for the tab labeled "Agency University" then "Client Choice Pantry".
+To request more information regarding a Client Choice Pantry, please look at the IFB website on the Agency Zone page for the tab labeled "Agency University" then "Client Choice Pantry".